 This document is a reference guide for the users of the Fluka particle transport code, so as to provide them with a tool for the correct input preparation and use of the code, a description of the basic code structure, and of the history of its evolution.
-In particular, this guide is intended to document the 2020 version of Fluka, an update of the 2005 version, which represented a fundamental evolution in Fluka development with respect to the previous releases, from both the scientific and technical points of view.
+In particular, this guide is intended to document the 2021 version of Fluka, a major update which represents a fundamental evolution in Fluka development with respect to the previous releases, from both the scientific and technical points of view.
 This development is one of the main tasks carried out under the Fluka Collaboration.
 Notwithstanding the efforts of the authors, it is not possible to guarantee that this guide is free from error.
 Furthermore, since the Fluka code is continually evolving, this guide will also evolve with time.
 The 2005 version of this document [91] also represents the first and basic reference to be used in citation of Fluka, together with Ref.
-[41] (a full list of References starts on page 441).
+[41] (a full list of References starts on page 450).
 In using the code, the user agrees on the authorship and copyright and hence is bound to quote the above references.